I asked Steve Denning for advice on how to successfully lead an agile transformation and here’s what he said:

 I like the four points that Steve makes.
 While some might appear to be simplistic or tongue in cheek, I think they’re all quite reasonable.

 To that end, I thought I’d provide some of my own.

-- First thing, determine WHY you are transforming.
-Make sure it’s compelling, thoughtful, and focused towards your historical challenges.
+- Determine WHY you are transforming.
+Make sure it’s compelling, thoughtful, and focused on your historical challenges.